Lancaster Country Day School: School seal

 Lancaster Country Day School has a circular seal done in red ink which illustrates the Red Rose of Lancaster County.
 Bordering the seal is LCDS' motto in Latin, "fax mentis et cordis incendium gloriae," meaning, "the spark that kindles the mind and heart illuminates a lifetime."

 School statistics

 Faculty

 84% of LCDS faculty and staff have advanced degrees.

 Diversity

 34% of students identify as students of color.

 Tuition

 33% of LCDS students receive need-based financial aid.

 Academics

-LCDS' class size averages 12 students.
-Country Day's lower school (preschool through fifth grade) includes skill-based grouping for math and reading, and emphasizes art, music, and physical education in parallel with academics.
-Spanish language instruction begins in preschool.
-In middle school, Mandarin Chinese, Spanish, and Latin are offered, and students are encouraged to participate in the fine and performing arts.
-In the upper school, Advanced Placement courses are offered in 15 subjects.

-Upper school foreign language courses include Latin, Chinese, French, and Spanish, all of which continue to advanced levels.
-One hundred percent of the school's graduates are accepted to four-year colleges and universities.

-The school provides iPads to students from sixth through twelfth grade.
-The school retains the ability to view all information on every iPad and to remotely disable certain features.
-Sixth through eighth graders receive iPads without access to the App Store and with limited Safari functionality.

-Harkness discussions

-Originally developed at Phillips Exeter Academy, the Harkess table method is used to encourage students to challenge their reasoning and discussion skills with minimal teacher intervention.
-Open discussion and collaboration between students is common for all courses at LCDS, but the Harkness method is most often used in the humanities.
-Common Harkness activities at LCDS include book discussions and debates.

-Standardized testing

 LCDS places above the national average in standardized testing.
 Nationally, the average SAT score is 1068 and the average ACT is 20.8.
 Pennsylvania's average SAT score is 1086 and ACT score is 23.7.
 As of 2018, LCDS' average SAT score is 1288 and average ACT score is 29.

 Co-curricular activities

 Model United Nations

 Since 1980, LCDS has regularly sent senior students to The Hague for International Model United Nations conferences.
 In 2018 it was one of just seven U.S. schools invited to participate in this annual program, and in 2019 they were the only U.S. school to attend an international conference in Qatar.